 The Company uses the Black-Scholes option pricing model to value stock options.
-The fair value of each award is recognized on a straightline basis over the vesting or service period, which is typically four years.
+The fair value of each award is recognized on a straight-line basis over the vesting or service period, which is typically four years.
 The Black-Scholes model requires specified inputs to determine the fair value of stock-based awards, consisting of (i) the expected volatility of the Company's common stock over the expected option life, (ii) the risk-free interest rate, (iii) the expected dividend yield, and (iv) the expected option life.

-The following table summarizes the assumptions used during the years ended December 31, 2021, 2020 and 2019:
+The following table summarizes the assumptions used during the years ended December 31, 2022, 2021 and 2020:

 Year Ended December 31,

-2021 (1) 2020 2019
+2022 (1) 2020

-Expected volatility n/a 38.9% 38.9% - 39.5%
+Expected volatility n/a n/a 38.9%

-Risk-free interest rate n/a 1.7% 1.4% - 2.6%
+Risk-free interest rate n/a n/a 1.7%

-Expected dividend yield n/a % -%
+Expected dividend yield n/a n/a -%

-Expected term (in years) n/a 6.1 5.2 - 6.3
+Expected term (in years) n/a n/a 6.1

-Fair value of common stock n/a \$41.19 \$6.16 - \$38.21
+Fair value of common stock n/a n/a \$41.19

-1) There were no stock options granted during the year ended December 31, 2021.
+1) There were no stock options granted during the years ended December 31, 2022 and 2021.